GTMStack

 Domain Warm-Up: The Slow Build

 A brand new domain with zero sending history has no reputation.
 Sending 500 cold emails from it on day one is the fastest way to land in spam permanently.
-Warm-up is the process of gradually building a positive sending reputation.
+We tested aggressive warm-up schedules versus conservative ones.
+The conservative approach won every time.

 The Warm-Up Schedule